ipavlic/apex-fp/README.md

 <img src="images/pluck.png" height="100">

-Plucks field values from a `Collection` view of records into a `List` of appropriate type.
+Plucks field values from a `SObjectCollection` view of records into a `List` of appropriate type.

 ```apex
 List<Account> accounts = new List<Account>{